 On a full examination we find the facts in this case to be as follows: The claimants, Hiatt & Co., were duly licensed traders for the Osage tribe of Indians at the Osage Agency (Pahuska), Indian Territory, during the year 1878.
-The Indians being in very great destitution and suffering both for food and clothing, owing to the failure of Congress to make adequate appropriation for their support, as it had done for the two years next preceding-the reduction being \$200,000-it is a fact well supported by evidence that nearly, if not quite, all the chiefs, councilors, governor, and headmen of the Osage tribe of Indians made a strong and pitiable appeal to said traders, backed up by Cyrus Beede, United States Indian agent for the Osage Indians at the time, to extend to them a credit of from \$8 to \$10 per capita, promising payment out of their next annuity, which was expected to be ample for the purpose; but instead of being \$15 per capita, as expected, it was reduced to little over \$3 per capita, so that the payment out of that was impossible.
-It is well supported by evidence that said traders were very careful in making such extended credit, having the advice and assistance of some of the chiefs, Governor Joe (a full-blood, though an educated man), and Paul Akin, United States interpreter, and the then Indian agent, Cyrus Beede, so that the goods and supplies might be fairly distributed to all the families and iodividuals of the tribe.
-Before the appropriations were adequate to the payment of the amount of the extended credit (\$16,759.99) Cyrus Beede was superseded, and the claimants found that in consequence of a change of agents an appeal would have to be used to the Commissioner of Indian Affairs for its newwest, and in the more than a proper of the most of the commissioner of Indian Affairs for its newwest, and in the more than a proper of Indian Affairs for its newwest, and in the more than a proper of Indian Affairs for its newwest, and in the more than a proper of Indian Affairs for its newwest, and in the more than a proper of Indian Affairs for its newwest, and in the more than a proper of Indian Affairs for its newwest, and in the more than a proper of Indian Affairs for its newwest and in the more than a proper of Indian Affairs for its newwest, and in the more than a proper of Indian Affairs for its new more and in the more than a proper of Indian Affairs for its new more and in the more than a proper of Indian Affairs for its new more and in the more than a proper of Indian Affairs for its new more and in the more than a proper of Indian Affairs for its new more and in the more than a proper of Indian Affairs for its new more and indian and made to the Commissioner of Indian Affairs for its payment, and in the month of August, 1850, a most thorough and searching investigation was made of all the items composing such extended credit before the governor, chief, councilors, and head-men and head chiefs, acting as a business committee, together with Paul Akin, United States interpreter, and Mr. Gay, chief clerk of Hiatt & Co., who was present with the books and itemized accounts, and after a long and careful investigation the amount above stated was found to be due said firm, as fully appears by the petition for its payment out of their funds in the custody of the Government signed by the chiefs and head-men, which petition is as follows:
+The Indians being in very great destitution and suffering both for food and clothing, owing to the failure of Congress to make adequate appropriation for their support, as it had done for the of Congress to make adequate appropriation for their support, as it has done to the two years next preceding-the reduction being \$200,000-it is a fact well supported by evidence that nearly, if not quite, all the chiefs, councilors, governor, and head-men of the Osage tribe of Indians made a strong and pitiable appeal to said traders, backed up by Cyrus Beede, United States Indian agent for the Osage Indians at the time, to extend to them a credit of from \$8 to \$10 per capita, promising payment out of their next annuity, which was expected to be ample for the purpose; but instead of being \$15 per capita, as expected, it was reduced to little over \$3 per capita, so that the payment out of that was impossible.
+It is well supported by evidence that said traders were very careful in making such extended credit, having the advice and as-sistance of some of the chiefs, Governor Joe (a full-blood, though an educated man), and Paul Akin, United States interpreter, and the then Indian agent, Cyrus Beede, so that the goods and supplies might be fairly distributed to all the families and i di-viduals of the tribe.
+Before the appropriations were adequate to the payment of the amount of the extended credit (\$16,759.99) Cyrus Beede was superseded, and the claim-ants found that in consequence of a change of agents an appeal would have to be made to the Commissioner of Indian Affairs for its payment, and in the month of August, 1880, a most thorough and searching investigation was made of all the items composing such extended credit before the governor, chief, councilors, and head-men and head chiefs, acting as a business committee, together with Paul Akin, United States interpreter, and Mr. Gay, chief clerk of Hiatt & Co., who was present with the books and itemized accounts, and after a long and careful investigation the amount above stated was found to be due said firm, as fully appears by the petition for its payment ont of their funds in the custody of the Government signed by the chiefs and head-men, which petition is as follows: